 Commodity Sales and Services.
-Enron Wholesale provides reliable delivery and predictable pricing to its customers through forward contracts.
+Enron Wholesale provides reliable commodity delivery and predictable pricing to its customers through forward contracts.
 This market-making activity includes the purchase, sale, marketing and delivery of natural gas, electricity, liquids and other commodities, as well as the management of Enron Wholesale’s own portfolio of contracts.
-As mentioned previously, this activity is facilitated through a network of capabilities including asset ownership.
+Enron Wholesale’s market-making activity is facilitated through a network of capabilities including asset ownership.
 Accordingly, certain assets involved in the delivery of these services are included in this business (e.g., intrastate natural gas pipelines, power plants and gas storage facilities).

 Enron Wholesale markets, transports and provides energy commodities as reflected in the following table (including intercompany amounts):